Seeking Justice for Victims of Police Brutality

 Here again, the defendant officer claimed that the contact was merely accidental.
 Chris Nyberg and other attorneys at the Jacob Fuchsberg Law Firm scrutinized the facts and argued that excessive force was used, especially given that John had slowed down and put his hands in front of him when the strike occurred.
 We also conducted a thorough neuropsychological evaluation to show that since the injury, John had become less cognitively able and socially active.
 Thanks to our lawyers’ meticulous work, the Jacob Fuchsberg Law Firm was able to obtain a substantial settlement on this case without having to proceed to trial.

 As these cases show, civilian complaints and lawsuits send clear messages to police officers that they are not shielded from accountability.
 As waves of protests against police violence and institutional racism continue throughout the U.S., we are faced with a sad realization that police are all too often allowed to walk away from their misdeeds without consequence.
-The New York Times recently analyzed various factors that contribute to the challenge in holding police accountable, including
+The New York Times recently analyzed various factors that contribute to the challenge of holding police accountable, including

 “political clout of police unions, the reluctance of investigators, prosecutors and juries to second-guess an officer’s split-second decision and the wide latitude the law gives police officers to use force.”